 Rule 5160:1-3-02.5 | Medicaid: supplemental security income (SSI) recipients qualifying under section 1619 of the Social Security Act for continued medical assistance coverage.

-(A) This rule describes the eligibility criteria for an individual receving SSI benefits under section 1619 of the Social Security Act for continued medical assistance coverage.
+(A) This rule describes the eligibility criteria for continued medical assistance coverage for an individual who is receving SSI benefits under section 1619 of the Social Security Act.

 (1) Section 1619(a) extends special SSI cash to individuals whose earnings preclude eligibility for regular SSI cash benefits.
 Individuals in 1619(a) status may still receive an SSI cash benefit in addition to the individual's earned income.